xdevplatform/SnowBotDev/docs/tutorial.md

 ### Receiving webhook events <a id="receiving-events" class="tall">&nbsp;</a>

-For the Snow Bot, the https://snowbotdev.herokuapp.com/snowbot URL was registered as where Twitter should send webhook events.
+For the SnowBot, the https://snowbotdev.herokuapp.com/snowbot URL was registered as where Twitter should send webhook events.
 When Twitter sends webhook events, it makes a POST request to that endpoint and sends the event encoded as JSON.
 The controller ```post /snowbot``` method passes that JSON content to an *event manager*.

 ```
   # Receives DM events.